Hematite12/Game-of-Life-User/README.md

 # Game-of-Life-GA
-Conway's Game of Life with User mode and Genetic Algorithm
+Conway's Game of Life with User and Random mode